shubham-sudo/SimpleDB/README.md

     - Use of `ConcurrentHashMap` for defining private variable in `class Catalog` to make it thread safe.
     - Defined variable `pages` in `class BufferPool` using `ConcurrentHashMap` for thread safety.
+    - For `Join`, a simple nested loop join is used, in which it will iterate over one child only once and compare with each tuple of another child.
+      So, if relation R has N records and S has M records it will run do IO for (N + (N*M)).
+    - For `HashEquiJoin`, partitions are only done for one of the child and stored in-memory.
+The hasNext will pull one tuple from another child and do hashing over the join value and pull that particular partition for first child.
+This way it will save some comparison assuming the data is uniformly distributed

 2. Discuss and justify any changes you made to the API